Looking to purchase a short sale?

 Can I get a good deal on a short sale?

 Occasionally.
-Often times people hear the phrase "short sale" and routinely think of a seller that is in default and needs to sell their house promptly to avoid further financial problems.
-This is sometimes the case and can be an opportunity for a buyer to do well from another's misfortune.
-More commonly, a lender may consider a short sale even if the seller is current, but property values have declined.
-In these cases the discounted price may in fact be in line with current market values instead of below.
+Many people hear the term "short sale" and instinctively think of a seller that is in trouble and needing to sell their house quickly to prevent further financial problems.
+This is sometimes the case and can be an opportunity for a buyer to make the most of another's misfortune.
+More commonly, a lender may consider a short sale even if the seller isn't delinquent with their payments, but property values have declined.
+In cases such as these the "bargain" price may in fact be in line with current market values rather than below.

-- Always do your homework before making any offers.
-Using a qualified REALTOR® from Your City Country Connection to assist you with researching a property can help you make informed decisions.
-We can help discover to whom the property is titled, the amount owed to the lender, and whether or not a foreclosure notice has been filed.
-Having this information can help you decide how much to offer.
+- Prior to making any purchase offers, do your homework.
+Using a knowledgeable real estate agent from Your City Country Connection to help you research a property can help you make knowledgeable decisions.
+We can help reveal to whom the property is titled, the amount owed to the lender, and whether or not a foreclosure notice has been filed.
+Acquiring this data can help you decide how much to offer.

-Use an agent with short sale experience.
-Your City Country Connection can aid you in expediting the transaction and ensure that you're protected.
+Hire an agent with short sale experience.
+Your City Country Connection can help expedite the transaction and make sure you're protected.
 Don't allow inexperience to hold up the closing process.
-Let my experience and knowledge work for you.
+Put my knowledge and experience to work for you.

 - Even in the best of situations and with an experienced real estate agent, buying a short sale property will generally take longer than a typical real estate transaction.
-Be informed that a majority of short sales will not close in less than 30 days.
-Remember that you're not only getting approval from the seller, but the lender must also agree to the discounted price.
-Commonly, your offer will be presented to a committee to approve or disapprove, which will add time - sometimes even 2 to 3 months.
+Know that most short sales will not close in less than 30 days.
+Remember that you're not only having to get approval from the seller, but the lender must also agree to the terms of the sale.
+A lot of the time your offer will be seen by a committee to approve or disapprove, which will add time - sometimes even 2 to 3 months.

-- Home protection warranties, buyer credits and allowances, and closing cost concessions are generally not up for negotiation when working with a short sale.
-The lender will sell the property "as is" which means the lender isn't going to pay for repairs.
-Be sure you reserve the right to have inspections for pests, HVAC, electrical, and other critical areas.
-At Your City Country Connection, when I write an offer, I'm looking out for your interests first and foremost and will always suggest that you make your offer contingent upon the outcome of the inspections.
+- Home protection warranties, buyer credits and allowances, and closing cost concessions are typically non-negotiable when buying a short sale.
+The lender will be selling the property as seen which means the lender isn't going to pay for repairs.
+Be sure you reserve the right to have the property inspected for pests, HVAC, electrical, and other critical areas.
+At Your City Country Connection, when I write an offer, I will be looking out for your interests above all else and will always advise you to make your offer contingent upon the inspection results.